TomerH0525/Oversight_Test/README.md

 * only admins can create user accounts.
 * has a reports system for coupons :
   - searching all coupons created by a specific user (manager)
-  - searching all coupons at cetrain dates
+  - searching all coupons between/at cetrain dates
   - and export to excel

 ### user (manager)